3D-2D transition in mode-I fracture microbranching in a perturbed hexagonal close-packed lattice: Introduction

 Over the last decades, the dynamic instability in mode-I fracture has been extensively studied~\cite{review}.
-These findings contradict the two-dimensional classic model for mode-I fracture with a single crack that propagates in the midline of the sample, based on linear elasticity fracture mechanics (LEFM)~\cite{freund}.
+These findings deviate from the two-dimensional classic model for mode-I fracture with a single crack that propagates in the midline of the sample, based on linear elasticity fracture mechanics (LEFM)~\cite{freund}.
 This classic theory, which lacked a supplemental criteria for instability, predicts that a single crack will accelerate to a terminal velocity, which for mode-I fracture is the Rayleigh surface wave speed, $c_R$.
 In fact, as long as a single crack does exist, the crack obeys LEFM predictions~\cite{review_mid,review_new}.
-However, the experiments find that at a much lower velocity ($\approx 0.36-0.42c_R$~\cite{adda_bedia}), a dynamic instability occurs, and small microbranches start to appear nearby the main crack~\cite{marder_jay1,fineberg_sharon2,fineberg_sharon3,fineberg_sharon5}.
-The additional energy that has to be spent in creating the new surfaces, prevents the crack from accelerating to the theoretical terminal velocity.
-LEFM-based universal criteria for branching~\cite{yoffe,eshelby}, fail to describe the instability, presenting a much higher critical velocity than in reality.
+However, the experiments find that at a much lower velocity ($\approx 0.36-0.42c_R$, for a short review, see for example~\cite{adda_bedia}), a dynamic instability occurs, and small microbranches start to appear nearby the main crack~\cite{marder_jay1,fineberg_sharon1,fineberg_sharon2,fineberg_sharon3,fineberg_sharon5}.
+The additional energy that has to be spent in creating the new surfaces prevents the crack from accelerating to the theoretical terminal velocity.
+LEFM-based universal criteria for branching~\cite{yoffe,eshelby} fail to describe the instability, predicting a much higher critical velocity than in reality.
+Moreover, when the small microbranches appear at $v\geqslant v_{cr}$, they present a clear 3D nature.
+However, when enlarging the driving displacement, the small microbranches reunite, creating 2D patterns (right before macro-branches appear), especially in PMMA~\cite{fineberg_sharon1,fineberg_sharon2,fineberg_sharon3,fineberg_sharon5}.